 Quick trip to Montreal.
 This was my second trip to Montreal and… Montreal in winter is not fantastic.
 It was still a nice work trip.

 Oh!
 And I started a new writing project.
 It’s a bit unorthodox, kind of fun, designed to improve my craft.
 Now that it’s the end of the year, I have to admit that I didn’t finish it.
 I got close, and the work I did complete I’m really pleased with.
 But I hate unfinished projects.
+[ETA: This was the rewrite of Tattered Heart which was finally finished in 2022.]

 My puppy passed away.
 It was sad and traumatic so I didn’t say thing before.
-And I guess the healthy way of looking at this is that saying it out loud is a part of remembering her. but I sort of don’t want to because it still makes me sad.
+And I guess the healthy way of looking at this is that saying it out loud is a part of remembering her.
+But I sort of don’t want to because it still makes me sad.

 New job.
 Very similar to what I’ve done in the past and I get to work with old friends.

 I moved into a new place which I normally don’t put in my things lists (I move rather often) but this one was a good move so it’s worth noting.
+If this is the year of time and space, this was a move into…a smaller space but for the first time my space.

 I got a new puppy and made a new friend.
 The friend and I are sorting out starting a writer’s group (with yes, just the two of us).
 The puppy is tiny and adorable and mangy and utterly sweet and friendly.
+She’s part King Charles Cavalier and part Maltese.

 I decided I needed to go in a new direction with my Masters program.
 I had some great allies to help me confirm I wanted to make the shift and go through the process of changing things around.
 I’m really excited though.
 I finished the first semester out and will launch into a new adventure in a new year.